taher435/elixir_todo/README.md

 This is a sample Elixir application built for the purpose of teaching Elixir to those who are interested in learning the language along with Phoenix Framework.

+# Prerequisite

+You need to have following installed before you can run an Elixir application in your local machine.

+1. Elixir
+2. PostgreSQL
+3. Node (and NPM)
+4. Hex - `mix local.hex`
+5. Phoenix - `mix archive.install hex phx.new 1.4.9`

+> Note 1: For windows, please use the compiled packages option for Erlang and Elixir

+> Note 2: For phoenix, if you are behind a proxy and get an error in fetching the meta data files, then please download the phoenix archive and install it manually using the `archive.install /local/package.ez` option.

 # How to use the code base

 This code base was generated using the default phoenix generator `mix phx.new`.
 Additionally, authentication was added using [Guardian](https://github.com/ueberauth/guardian).
 Furthermore, basic CRUD operations are coded which allows one to create/update/read "tasks" (sample todo application).